sframe-wg/sframe/draft-omara-sframe.md

 --- abstract

-This document describes a new end to end encryption and authentication schema for WebRTC media frames in a multiparty conference call where the central media server (SFU) will have access to the needed metadata in order for it work without getting access the encrypted media.
+This document describes the Secure Frame (SFrame) end-to-end encryption and authentication mechanism for media frames in a multiparty conference call, in which central media servers (SFUs) can access the media metadata needed to make forwarding decisions without having access to the actual media.
-This proposal uses the entire media frame instead of individual RTP packet as the encryptable unit to decrease the encryption overhead.
+The proposed mechanism differs from other approaches through its use of media frames as the encryptable unit, instead of individual RTP packets, which makes it more bandwidth efficient and also allows use with non-RTP transports.

 --- middle

-# Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-SFU:
-: Selective Forwarding Unit (AKA RTP Switch)

-IV:
-: Initialization Vector

-MAC:
-: Message Authentication Code

-E2EE:
-: End to End Encryption

-HBH:
-: Hop By Hop

-KMS:
-: Key Management System

-# Goals
-1- Provide an E2EE mechanism for video conference with low overhead.

-2- Decouple the media encryption from the key management and allows to be used with different KMS.

-3- Easy to implement in the clients.

-4- Minimize the changes needed in the SFU servers.

-4- Transparent to FEC and RTX

-5- Supports popular video codecs

-3- Works with non-RTP transports (like QUIC/WebTransport)

 # Introduction
 Modern multi-party video call systems use Selective Forwarding Unit (SFU) servers to efficiently route RTP streams to call endpoints based on factors such as available bandwidth, desired video size, codec support, and other factors.
-In order for the SFU to work properly though, it needs to be able to access RTP data, which is not possible if the entire RTP packets are end- to-end encrypted and authenticated.
+In order for the SFU to work properly though, it needs to be able to access RTP metadata and RTCP feedback messages, which is not possible if all RTP/RTCP traffic is end-to-end encrypted.

 As such, two layers of encryptions and authentication are required:
-	1- Hop-by-hop (HBH) encryption of media and metadata between the the endpoints and SFU 2- End-to-end encryption of media between the endpoints
+	1- Hop-by-hop (HBH) encryption of media, metadata, and feedback messages between the the endpoints and SFU 2- End-to-end (E2E) encryption of media between the endpoints

 While DTLS-SRTP can be used as an efficient HBH mechanism, it is inherently point-to-point and therefore not suitable for a SFU context.
 In addition, given the various scenarios in which video calling occurs, minimizing the bandwidth overhead of end-to-end encryption is also an important goal.

+This document proposes a new end-to-end encryption mechanism known as SFrame, specifically designed to work in group conference calls with SFUs.

 ~~~~~
   +-------------------------------+-------------------------------+^+